tidev/titanium-docs/docs/api/titanium/buffer.md

 A `Buffer` works like a resizable array of byte values.

-Use the [createBuffer](Titanium.createBuffer) method to create a buffer.
+Use the <Titanium.createBuffer> method to create a buffer.

 <ApiDocs/>